JoaoRodrigues/intro-to-conda/index.md

 ### Description

-This short workshop aims to show familiarize participants with `conda` environments.
+This short workshop aims to familiarize participants with `conda` environments.
 For many new and existing Python programmers, Anaconda/Miniconda has become the default way to install the language and manage third-party libraries.
 While the graphical user interface (Navigator) offers plenty of features, it pays off to learn to use the command-line, specially for those working with version control systems, such as git, or in CLI environments, like compute clusters.

 ### What to expect from the workshop?